tolewicz/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview

-A Colorado Board Elections employee requested following task to complete the audit of a recent local congressional election:
-1. Calculate the total vote count
-2. Determine the winner of the elections
+Conducting statistical analysis on school performance in the district Investigate performance dependence based on budget, and size of the school

 ## Resources
--	Data source: election_results.cvs
+-	Data source: schools_complete.csv , students_complete.csv
 -	Software: Python 3.7.6, Visual studio code
-- PyPoll_Challenge.py program
+- PyCitySchools_Challenge.ipynb program

-# School_District_Analysis_Challenge

-## Project Overview
-Conducting statistical analysis on school performance in the district Investigate performance dependence based on budget, and size of the school

 ## Challenge overview
 After initial analysis, there was request change of the supply data due to suspect of misconduct of the group of students.